Sanjidh090/ML_Task_Challange/Day_08/task_01.md

 ## Task 01 :
-linear scan or linear search in python goes with the size vs time.
+linear scan or linear search in python goes linear  for the size vs time.
 If the list is long, time for scan will be long ,too .
 Time complexity : O(N)

 ```python